Skip to main content

 Energy Rating Companies

-Partnering with ENERGY STAR is an opportunity for ERCs to expand their service offerings beyond simply providing energy ratings or individual performance tests (e.g., blower door tests).
+Partnering with ENERGY STAR is an opportunity for ERCs to expand beyond simply providing energy ratings or individual performance tests (e.g., blower door tests).
 ERCs can become an invaluable asset to their clients and transition to the role of energy consultants by providing value throughout the construction process.

 ERC partners can leverage the ENERGY STAR brand and take advantage of a suite of sales and marketing resources to help attract and recruit clients.
 ERC partners also become eligible for national recognition from EPA in the form of ENERGY STAR Awards if they meet eligibility criteria and demonstrate exemplary leadership in the verification of certified homes and apartments.